trytouca/trytouca/sdk/python/examples/03_python_core_api/README.md

     touca.run()
 ```

-`touca.Workflow` and `touca.run` are the entry-points to the Touca test
+`touca.workflow` and `touca.run` are the entry-points to the Touca test
 framework.
 In addition to running our workflow under test with different test
 cases, the test framework provides facilities that include reporting progress,
 handling errors, parsing command line arguments, and many more.
 We intentionally